tyler-dane/ping-puma/README.md

 TEMP - Delete before submitting

 ### TODO
-use Model values to display messages in `ping_templates.html`
+**Core Reqirements**
+Forms
+- Allow user to create custom Pings
+- Allow user to pick which Company&Guest to associate with their custom Ping Views
+- Render Ping, Company, and Guests to views
+Other

-Add a greeting variable that changes on time of day
+- Add a greeting variable that changes on time of day

+Clean up
-Add sth to avoid running into duplicate key errors when populating JSON
+- Add sth to avoid running into duplicate key errors when populating JSON
     - Drop Guest, Company table after logout?

+Deploy
-Run init_databases script if no models
+- Run init_databases script if no models
-Make models consistent casing (camel vs _s)

 #### Making model changes